eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/manage-your-microservices.md

-# Manage Our Microservices
+# Manage Your Microservices

-In this step of the tutorial we're ready to learn the basics of managing microservices inside our [Tutorial project](../tutorial/introduction.html).
+In this step of the tutorial you're ready to learn the basics of managing microservices inside our [Tutorial project](../tutorial/introduction.html).

 ## Basic Controller CLI Interactions

-The Agent daemon runs microservices on our edge nodes locally, but it is controlled remotely by the Controller.
+The Agent daemon runs microservices on your edge nodes locally, but it is controlled remotely by the Controller.
 Let's learn some of the most common Controller commands.

 This tutorial includes 3 microservices already running.
-We can view any configured microservices using `iofogctl`:
+You can view any configured microservices using `iofogctl`:

 ```console
 iofogctl get microservices